 Serious and sometimes fatal infections have been reported in patients receiving immunosuppressive agents including tocilizumab for rheumatoid arthritis.
 Additionally, viral reactivation, gastrointestinal perforations, and increased lipid levels were reported with tocilizumab.
 The impact of tocilizumab on demyelinating disorders is not known, although multiple sclerosis and chronic inflammatory demyelinating polyneuropathy were rarely reported in clinical trials.
 Caution should be used when considering tocilizumab in patients with preexisting or recent onset demyelinating disorders.
 Treatment is not recommended in patients with an increased incidence of neutropenia, reduced platelets, increased transaminase levels, or in patients with active hepatic disease or hepatic impairment.
 Hypersensitivity reactions, including anaphylaxis reactions and death, have been reported with tocilizumab.
-Live vaccines are not recommended to be given concurrently with tocilizumab.10
+Live vaccines are not recommended to be given concurrently with tocilizumab.

-Ustekinumab is associated with an increase risk of infections and reactivation of latent infections.
-In addition, hypersensitivity reactions, including anaphylaxis and angioedema, have been reported with ustekinumab.
+Ustekinumab is associated with an increased risk of infections and reactivation of latent infections.
+In addition, serious infection requiring hospitalization have been reported in clinical trials, including diverticulitis, cellulitis, pneumonia, appendicitis, cholecystitis, sepsis, osteomyelitis, viral infections, gastroenteritis and urinary tract infections.
+Hypersensitivity reactions, including anaphylaxis and angioedema, have been reported with ustekinumab.
 Ustekinumab may increase the risk of malignancies.
 Live vaccines are not recommended to be given concurrently with ustekinumab.11